root-project/web/learn/courses_archive.md

   nav: "start"
 ---

 This page lists a number of ROOT tutorials and courses that were performed in the past.
 Some were designed and organized by the ROOT team and some by the third parties.
+The courses make use of older versions of ROOT and some of the information may be outdated.
+We recommend following the newer courses, tutorials and documentation for the up to date information.

 ## <a id="Basic" name="Basic"></a>Basic